barrettotte/vacuum-tube-toolbox/README.md

 For installing pins, print base with pin diameters around 0.05 mm smaller.
 Then, heat up pin with soldering iron and melt the pin into the base.

+### Sockets

+In each pin socket, melt and super glue either 3mm brass hollow tube or spade connectors.

+I still need to find a better way to do this, but this will work for now.
+Maybe I'll try to experiment with copper foil at some point.

+TODO: picture of socket pins

 ## Future Features

 Hoping to get to these items as other projects require them.